margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 * Grateful for all the faiths of people on college campuses
 * Grateful for "freedom ringing"
 * Grateful that Black leadership is an expression of freedom
+* Grateful for text messages with Mary Daniel

 <br>